 Do you use a flash?

-I don't typically use a flash.
-I do make sure you know in advance that if you prefer a very dark room while you are laboring, that may interfere with my ability to get the best pictures and increases the possibility that I may have to use flash.
+Though I do have the very best equipment for shooting in low light, I don't typically use a flash.
+I feel like a dimly-lit birth at 3am should look like a dimly-lit birth at 3 in the morning, and preserving the authenticity of your birth story is important to me.
+I do make sure you know in advance that if you prefer a very dark room while you are laboring, that may interfere with my ability to get the highest quality of images.
+I also always carry a flash, just in case.
 We can discuss this before your birth to make sure I understand your preferences.

 What if my labor is really long?
 Do you have a time limit?